Grady High School (New Mexico)

 Grady High School is a public high school located in Grady, New Mexico.
 Serving the village and surrounding areas, the school has an enrollment of 45 students.

 History

 Grady High School uses a four-day school week, the same as the rest of the school district.

 Athletics

 Grady High School participates in 1A Volleyball, as well as six-man football.
 They made the final in 2024, losing in the final to Logan High School 54–14.
+The 2025 final was a rematch, where Grady narrowly lost 32–31.

 Enrollment

 According to Niche, the school has a gender ratio of 51-49% of women to men, as well as 51.1% White, 44.4% Hispanic, 2.2% African American, and 2.2% Multiracial.